Art-spotting like a local, online and in print.

 ISBN (print) 978-9963-2432-0-4

 Design Studio Intern: Marilia Kapetanaki

 Editorial Assistant (online): Konstantinos Anastasiades

 Editorial Assistant (print): Christina Dougeropoulou

 Printer: Kostopoulos Printing

 Special thanks to:6>

-Angie Karatza, Anne Davidian, Attila and Sylvie, Augustus Veinoglou, Cathryn Drake, City of Athens, Christophoros Doulgeris, Constantinos Anastasiadis, Danai Giannoglou, Denise Araouzou, Eleftheria Tseliou, Elias Kafouros, Fotini Kapiri, Georg Georgagopoulos, George Anthoulakis, Giannis Mamoutzis, Giorgos Polizoidis, Haris Panousopoulos, Ioanna Alexopoulou, Kostas Kostopoulos, Lukas Panek and Paul Makowsky, Manolis Aggelakis, Marina Vranopoulou, Nikos Komninos, Paki Vlassopoulou and Chrysanthi Koumianaki and Kosmas Nikolaou, Panagiotis Ntaikos, Polis Ioannou, Stelios Karamanolis and Irini Miga and Tula Plumi and Yorgos Stamkopoulos, Thaleia Michelaki, Theodora Malamou, Vaggelis Papaioannou, Vasilis Papageorgiou, Zachos Varfis.
+Angie Karatza, Anne Davidian, Attila and Sylvie, Augustus Veinoglou, Cathryn Drake, City of Athens, Christina Dougeropoulou, Christophoros Doulgeris, Constantinos Anastasiadis, Danai Giannoglou, Denise Araouzou, Eleftheria Tseliou, Elias Kafouros, Fotini Kapiri, Georg Georgagopoulos, George Anthoulakis, Giannis Mamoutzis, Giorgos Polizoidis, Haris Panousopoulos, Ioanna Alexopoulou, Kostas Kostopoulos, Lukas Panek and Paul Makowsky, Manolis Aggelakis, Marina Vranopoulou, Nikos Komninos, Paki Vlassopoulou and Chrysanthi Koumianaki and Kosmas Nikolaou, Panagiotis Ntaikos, Polis Ioannou, Stelios Karamanolis and Irini Miga and Tula Plumi and Yorgos Stamkopoulos, Thaleia Michelaki, Theodora Malamou, Vaggelis Papaioannou, Vasilis Papageorgiou, Zachos Varfis.